Mastek Blog

 Anjali Sohoni

-Data Science or Analytics is an art of leveraging data streams to improve decision making.
-It uses scientific methods, processes, algorithms and systems to extract knowledge and insights from structured and unstructured data.
+Data Science or Analytics is the art of leveraging data streams to improve decision-making.
+It uses scientific methods, processes, algorithms, and systems to extract knowledge and insights from structured and unstructured data.

 photo-1515603403036-f3d35f75ca52

-A few decades ago, with the emergence of programming languages, we were able to create abstractions of real life entities and allow computers to operate on those abstractions.
-Today, we are able to go further and create abstractions of decision making processes.
-Closer the abstraction is to reality, more is the value created.
+A few decades ago, with the emergence of programming languages, we were able to create abstractions of real-life entities and allow computers to operate on those abstractions.
+Today, we can go further and create abstractions of decision-making processes.
+The closer the abstraction is to reality, more is the value created.

 If we take ecommerce organisations as an example, typically the Chief Marketing Officer would own the KPI for driving traffic to the website.
 However, a closer look at the data would show that the main driver for traffic and engagement is the choice of brands within each category.
 CMO has very little control on this.